what can i give my dog to harden his stool

 If your dog isn’t keen on water, you may want to consider introducing a doggy electrolyte drink to make the water more appealing or try wet food to increase their fluid intake.

-Stress can significantly affect a dog’s digestive health, leading to issues like loose stools or diarrhea.
+You’d be surprised how much of an impact stress can have on your dog’s digestive health, leading to issues like loose stools or diarrhea.
 Much like humans, dogs have a brain-gut connection, meaning their emotional state can impact their gastrointestinal function.
-When a dog is stressed, their body goes into ‘fight or flight’ mode, which can speed up digestion and result in loose stools.
+When a dog is stressed, their body goes into ‘fight or flight’ mode, which can speed up digestion, resulting in some very loose stools.

-Regular exercise, a consistent routine, plenty of rest, and positive reinforcement can all contribute to reducing stress levels in your dog.
+Regular exercise, a consistent routine, and mental stimulation can all contribute to reducing stress levels in your dog.
 If you suspect your dog’s softer stool is stress-related, it might be worth exploring calming techniques or seeking advice from a vet or a dog behaviorist.

-You could even try a supplement such as zylkene for stress; this daily capsule can help calm your dog, reducing the likelihood of stress-induced loose stools.
+You can also try a supplement such as zylkene for stress; this daily capsule can help calm your dog, reducing the likelihood of stress-induced loose stools.

-Increasing the time between meals can help firm up your dog’s stool.
+Increasing the time between meals can also help firm up your dog’s stool.
 This allows food to be fully digested before introducing more into their system and can prevent overfeeding, which is a common cause of loose stools in dogs.
-So, it’s worth considering a suitable feeding schedule for your dog.
+So, if your dog suffers from soft poop then it might be time to look at your dog’s feeding schedule.

-Feeding your dog at regular intervals, with a significant gap between meals, can also help regulate their bowel movements.
+Feeding your dog at regular intervals, with a significant gap between meals, helps to regulate their bowel movements.
 Consistency in feeding times can lead to consistency in digestion and elimination, which can ultimately contribute to firmer stools.

 Most common causes of soft stools in dogs